pagopa/azurerm/cosmosdb_mongodb_collection/README.md

 # MongoDB Collection

-This module allow the creation of a collection inside a MongoDB database
+This module allow the creation of a collection inside a MongoDB database.

+## Limits

+`autoscale_settings` are ignored in lifecycle to allow a external configuration to be done

 ## Architecture